-The problem for Google is the more links there are out there, the harder it is for Google to process all that data coming in so the easier it is to game the system, so what did Google do?
+The problem for Google is the more links there are out there, the harder it is for Google to process all that data coming in and the easier it is to game the system, so what did Google do?

-If you’ve got these kind of links it’s likely you’re either not going to rank for the terms that they point at your website or worse still you might find that you’ll get some kind of penalty (which I assume will be time based).
+If you’ve got this kind of link, you’re likely either not going to rank for the terms that they point at your website, or worse still, you might find that you’ll get some kind of penalty (which I assume will be time-based).

 Google hinted that it was changing the way it dealt with anchor text – it seems now that what it’s looking at here is the distribution and variation of anchor text within the linking profile.

-What is negative SEO?
+What is Negative SEO?

-I’m no lawyer however I can’t help thinking that if you are doing something to intentionally damage your competitor, other than attempting to legitimately compete for their customers by price, packaging or promotion etc there is a chance you are going to get pulled up and punished for it.
+I’m no lawyer; however, I can’t help thinking that if you are doing something to intentionally damage your competitor, other than attempting to legitimately compete for their customers by price, packaging or promotion etc., there is a chance you are going to get pulled up and punished for it.

 I can see the days in the not too distant future when a company could sue a competitor as they believe they’ve intentionally had links built to their website to damage its rankings.

-This step could move Google so far away from it’s original USP that it loses its relevance in the market in place of rising stars such as Facebook or Twitter even!
+This step could move Google so far away from its original USP that it loses its relevance in the market despite rising stars such as Facebook or Twitter even!